 My most rewarding professional experiences have always involved helping others do their jobs better.
-As a management consultant who came from a family of medical doctors I naturally became interested in applying that motivation to health and social services professionals like those on the staff at My Sister’s Place.
+As a management consultant, who came from a family of medical doctors, I naturally became interested in applying that motivation to health and social services professionals like those at My Sister’s Place.
 Earlier in my career I saw volunteering on a Board as a means of building my general management and leadership skills by taking on executive level responsibilities that I didn’t have access to as a junior consultant in my day to day work.
-I quickly became in touch with the idea that when one gets involved with a mission driven organization they take on an unwritten obligation to leave that organization better than it was when they first became involved.
-Ten years later I like I have learned a great deal through my collaboration with other Board Members, MSP Leadership and Staff.
+I quickly got in touch with the idea that when one gets involved with a mission driven organization they take on an unwritten obligation to leave that organization better off than it was when they arrived.
+Ten years later I like that I have learned a great deal through my collaboration with other Board Members, MSP Leadership and Staff.
 I continue to learn as we grow and the personal satisfaction from helping advance our mission keeps me coming back for more.

 Outside of MSP I work as an independent healthcare management consultant.
 My clients include top tier consulting firms, Federal and State healthcare agencies and private sector healthcare provider organizations.
 My areas of expertise include policy, business strategy, healthcare payment reform and program implementation.
-I also teach graduate level public health policy and management at The George Washington University Miliken School of Public health.
-I hold a Masters in Business Administration from Babson College and a Bachelor of Arts Degree from Boston College.
+I also teach graduate level public health policy and management at The George Washington University Milken School of Public health.
+I hold a Master’s Degree in Business Administration from Babson College and a Bachelor of Arts Degree from Boston College.

-In our spare time my wife Sarah and I volunteer for the Washington Animal Rescue League as our dog, Steve, graciously shares his home with the dogs we have fostered over the past several years.
+In our spare time, my wife Sarah and I, volunteer for the Washington Humane Rescue Alliance.
+Our dog, Steve, graciously shares his home with the dogs we have fostered over the past several years.

 Valerie Graff, Executive Director (Ex Officio)